Higher dimensional analogon of Borcea-Voisin Calabi-Yau manifolds, their Hodge numbers and $L$-functions: Hodge numbers of a finite quotient

 An important feature of Chen-Ruan cohomology is the possibility of computing Hodge numbers of a crepant resolution of singularities of a quotient variety, without referring to an explicit construction of such a resolution.

 \begin{Thm}[\cite{TY}]{} Let $G$ be a finite group acting on an algebraic smooth variety $X$.
-If there exists a crepant resolution $\tylda{X/G}$ of variety $X/G,$ then the following equality holds \end{Thm} For a systematic exposition of the orbifold Chen-Ruan cohomology see \cite{Leida}.
+If there exists a crepant resolution $\tylda{X/G}$ of the variety $X/G,$ then the following equality holds \end{Thm} In particular Hodge numbers of any crepant resolution do not depand on the specific resolution.
+For a systematic exposition of the orbifold Chen-Ruan cohomology see \cite{Leida}.